Condoms and the Pill are typically the first two types of contraceptives we learn about when we're awkwardly sitting in a sex ed class as a teen.

 Spermicide is the non-negotiable partner to using the diaphragm and even its name can sound like you're pumping your vagina with pesticides that you use in your garden to kill weeds.
 In saying that, the spermicide can actually disrupt your vaginal microbiome (the organisms that keep your vagina healthy and happy).

 The most popular option in Australia; the pill is taken orally every day.
-It contains a hormone mix of estrogen and progesterone (aka combined) that work together to stop ovulation, thicken the cervical mucus and prevent sperm from swimming through.
+It contains a hormone mix of estrogen and progestin (aka combined) that work together to stop ovulation, thicken the cervical mucus and prevent sperm from swimming through.

 PRO: No devices are inserted into your body and no surgery is required.
 It can help regulate your periods, make them lighter and also make your symptoms - like period cramps- less severe.

 CON: It can be easy to forget taking the pill, which can reduce the effectiveness of it.
 There are also a bunch side effects and it really depends on the brand you use.
-The most common side effects include spotting, nausea, breast tenderness, headaches, weight gain, mood changes and decreased libido.
+The most common side effects include spotting, nausea, breast tenderness, headaches, mood changes and decreased libido.

 The cost of the pill could be a pro or a con, but that's subjective.
 There are ranges that are relatively inexpensive around $15 per three months to up to $80 per three month.
 It depends on the pill brand you buy and which one is recommended to you by your Doctor.
 Which one you choose is entirely dependent on your body, your hormones and your susceptibility to symptoms.

 The mini pill is very similar to the combined pill.
-The main difference is that it only has progestogen and no estrogen.
+The main difference is that it only has progestin and no estrogen.
 It works by thickening the mucus in the cervix which stops the sperm from reaching the egg.

 You still take it every day, but you need to be even more hardcore with the timing and consistency of this.
 The reason for this is because the mini pill has a lower dose of hormones than the combined pill.
 Because it’s a lower dose of hormones than the combined pill, you need to take it around the same time every day.
 If you take it more than 3 hours late, it can be less effective.